munificent/craftinginterpreters/book/optimization.md

 This is technically a tiny bit slower than a switch, but compared to the overhead of actually writing to a stream, it's negligible.

-We keep the old code to continue to support the original tagged union representation so we close the conditional section after it:
+We still support the original tagged union representation, so we keep the old code and enclose it in the `#else` conditional section:

 ^code end-print-value (1 before, 1 after)